 “God or the Devil, I shall round the Cape.
 Even if it means I must sail the seas till the Day of Judgment!”

-Anyway, remember from this day forward to speak of the Flying Frisian instead of the Flying Dutchman, and Control+Alt+Delete the fictional Zeelander name Willem van der Decken.
+Anyway, remember from this day on to speak of the Flying Frisian instead of the Flying Dutchman, and Control+Alt+Delete the fictional name of the Zeelander Willem van der Decken.
 With this knowledge, please do watch the movie Pirates of the Caribbean again.

 Soon after Hudson's trip to America, Dutch immigrants started to settle in the region.
 First, through the New Netherland Company founded in 1613 and dissolved in 1618.
 This company had built a small Fort Nassau at present-day Albany (Lucas & Traudt 2021).
 The New Netherland Company was succeeded by the West-Indische Company 'Dutch West India Company' (WIC), founded in 1621.